 High uric acid level

-Factors that may cause a high uric acid level in your blood include:
+Causes of a high uric acid level in the blood include:

 - Diuretics (water retention relievers)